Grand Jury: Money saving efforts backfired on county

 "The board, by law, is ultimately responsible for the county budget and expenditure of county funds," grand jurors wrote.
 "We recommend the board of county commissioners develop and implement a more comprehensive and detailed budget process where county departments are required to provide comparisons of substantial line-item expense increases from previous years to their proposed current year budget requests."

-Grand jurors commended the new facility & fleet manager and the new public works director.
+Grand jurors commended new Facility & Fleet Manager Glen Radtke and interim Public Works Director Ron Roman.

-The grand jury concluded that the failure of four county manager, three financial officers and the public works director to prevent the thefts was inexcusable.
+The grand jury concluded that the failure of four county managers, three financial officers and the public works director to prevent the thefts was inexcusable.

 "A county employee and a human resources director did everything in their scope of authority to convince management to take action on valid red-flag concerns," grand jurors wrote.
 "Management chose to ignore those requests."